Poker Glossary

 Straddle

-A straddle is a voluntary blind raise posted before cards are dealt, almost always twice the big blind, almost always from Under the Gun.
-It functions as a third blind and effec...
+A voluntary blind raise posted before cards are dealt, almost always twice the big blind from Under the Gun.
+Functions as a third blind, doubles the effective stakes, and the pl...

 Straight